World Vision UK's Celebrity Supporters

 Photo: Meghan visiting Rwanda in 2016.

-I have been familiar with World Vision for over a decade ago.
+I've been familiar with World Vision for over a decade.
 It’s an organisation I respect and that I feel empowered to help effect change with.

 - Meghan Markle, World Vision Global Ambassador